Yongle Emperor Zhu Di — Snatcher of Imperial Throne and Creator of Cabinet and Forbidden City

 Yongle Emperor also encouraged agriculture and constructed many canals.

 He also sent Zheng He on the Treasure Voyage six times, which greatly contributed to communication among different cultures.
-Though according to some gossips, Zheng He’s secret mission was to track down the disappeared Emperor Zhu Yunwen.
+Though according to some gossip, Zheng He’s secret mission was to track down the disappeared Emperor Zhu Yunwen.

 Yongle Emperor in the Battlefields